-TAP funds are to be used only for projects with a direct transportation relationship that improve quality-of-life while reaching the greatest number of people.
-TAP projects must relate to surface transportation.
+TA Set-Aside funds are to be used only for projects with a direct transportation relationship that improve qualityof-life while reaching the greatest number of people.
+TA Set-Aside projects must relate to surface transportation.
 Surface transportation includes transport both by land and water.
 Transport by water encompasses features such as canals, docks, and piers connecting to ferry operations.
-TAP activities are a means of more creatively and sensitively integrating transportation facilities into their surrounding communities.
-What distinguishes tap activities from other worthwhile quality-of-life and environmental activities is their potential to create a transportation experience beyond normal expectations.
+TA Set-Aside activities are a means of more creatively and sensitively integrating transportation facilities into their surrounding communities.
+What distinguishes TA Set-Aside activities from other worthwhile quality-of-life and environmental activities is their potential to create a transportation experience beyond normal expectations.
 At the same time, they may protect the environment and provide a more aesthetic, pleasant and improved interface between the transportation system for the communities and people adjacent to transportation facilities.

-For this solicitation, eligible TAP projects must fall into one the following seven categories:
+For this solicitation, eligible TA Set-Aside projects must fall into one the following seven categories:

-- Design and construction of on-road and off-road trail facilities for pedestrians, bicyclists, and other non-motorized forms of transportation - 2.
-Conversion and use of abandoned railroad corridors for trails for pedestrians, bicyclists, and other non-motorized transportation users - 3.
+- 1. Design and construction of on-road and off-road trail facilities for pedestrians, bicyclists, and other non-motorized forms of transportation, example elements may include sidewalks, bicycle infrastructure, pedestrian and bicycle signals, traffic calming techniques and lighting. - 2.
+Conversion and use of abandoned railroad corridors for trails for pedestrians, bicyclists, and other nonmotorized transportation users - 3.
 Construction of scenic turnouts, overlooks, and viewing areas - 4.
 Historic preservation and rehabilitation of historic transportation facilities both land and water such as building structures and canals - 5.
 Community improvement activities, specifically: streetscaping and corridor landscaping - 6.
-Environmental mitigation to address stormwater management, control, and water pollution prevention or abatement related to highway construction or due to highway runoff - Reduce vehicle-caused wildlife mortality or to restore and maintain connectivity among terrestrial or aquatic habitats
+Environmental mitigation to address stormwater management, control, water pollution prevention or abatement related to highway construction or due to highway runoff, vegetation management and invasive species prevention. - 7.
+Reduce vehicle-caused wildlife mortality or to restore and maintain connectivity among terrestrial or aquatic habitats